akka/akka/akka-docs/rst/java/untyped-actors.rst

 What happens to the Message
 ---------------------------

-If an exception is thrown while a message is being processed (so taken of his mailbox and handed over to the receive), then this message will be lost.
+If an exception is thrown while a message is being processed (i.e. taken out of its mailbox and handed over to the current behavior), then this message will be lost.
 It is important to understand that it is not put back on the mailbox.
 So if you want to retry processing of a message, you need to deal with it yourself by catching the exception and retry your flow.
 Make sure that you put a bound on the number of retries since you don't want a system to livelock (so consuming a lot of cpu cycles without making progress).
+Another possibility would be to have a look at the :ref:`PeekMailbox pattern <mailbox-acking>`.

 What happens to the mailbox
 ---------------------------

 If an exception is thrown while a message is being processed, nothing happens to the mailbox.
 If the actor is restarted, the same mailbox will be there.
-So all messages on that mailbox, will be there as well.
+So all messages on that mailbox will be there as well.

 What happens to the actor
 -------------------------

-If an exception is thrown, the actor instance is discarded and a new instance is created.
-This new instance will now be used in the actor references to this actor (so this is done invisible to the developer).
-Note that this means that current state of the failing actor instance is lost if you don't store and restore it in ``preRestart`` and ``postRestart`` callbacks.
+If code within an actor throws an exception, that actor is suspended and the supervision process is started (see :ref:`supervision`).
+Depending on the supervisor’s decision the actor is resumed (as if nothing happened), restarted (wiping out its internal state and starting from scratch) or terminated.